 - It may be beneficial for a married couple to own the non-exempt residence jointly as each will be entitled to the annual capital gains tax exemption.

 - If you use part of your home exclusively for business, interest on the relevant portion of the borrowing will be allowed as a business expense.

-- In these circumstances, a similar proportion of the capital gains exemption will be lost.
-However, if you use no rooms exclusively for business purposes, the full exemption will normally be preserved.
+- In these circumstances, a similar proportion of the exemption from capital gains tax will be lost for the period it was used exclusively for business.
+However, if you use no rooms exclusively for business purposes, the full exemption is usually preserved.

 Selling adjoining land

 - The capital gains exemption extends to grounds not exceeding half a hectare (about 1.2 acres).
-A larger area may be exempted if it is appropriate to the size and character of the house.
+A larger area may be exempted if it is appropriate to the size and character of the house and required for your enjoyment of your dwelling house as a home.
 Exemption is lost if the house is sold first and the land later.

 The main problem is that it is very difficult for a person to give away property but still continue to occupy it.

 You could consider moving to a smaller home, creating a tax free gain that can be given away, or to reduce the value of the home by increasing the mortgage and giving away the proceeds.

 Clearly these are drastic steps, and underline the fact that inheritance tax planning is better directed at assets other than the family home.

 The residence nil-rate band of up to £175,000 (per person) is available to cover part of the value of the family home, or the proceeds of sale if the deceased had sold the property to "downsize".